QGFN: Controllable Greediness with Action Values: Main results

 \subsection{Analysis of results}

-Across tasks, QGFN variants produce higher rewards and find a higher number of modes, i.e. high-reward dissimilar objects.
-This could seem surprising, because a priori, increasing the greediness of a method likely reduces its diversity.
+Across tasks, QGFN variants produce high rewards \emph{and} find a higher number of modes, i.e. high-reward dissimilar objects.
+The latter could seem surprising, because a priori, increasing the greediness of a method likely reduces its diversity.
 This fundamental trade-off is known in RL as the exploration-exploitation dilemma~\citep{sutton1988learning,sutton2018reinforcement}.
 However, we are leveraging two methods and combining their strengths to reap the best from both worlds: GFlowNets are able to \emph{cover} the state space, because they attempt to model all of it, by learning $p_\theta(x) \propto R(x)$, while $Q$ approximates the expected reward of a particular action, which can help guide the agent by selecting high-expected-reward branches.
 Another way to think about this: GFNs are able to estimate \emph{how many} high-reward objects there are in different parts of the state space.
 The agent thus ends up going in all important regions of the state space, but by being a bit more greedy through $Q$, it focuses on higher reward objects, so it is more likely to find objects with reward past the mode threshold.
+To further understand the performance of QGFN, we formally analyse a bandit setting, and include derivations to illustrate the general case, in Appendix \S\ref{sec:app-derivation}.

-We also report the average reward and pairwise similarity based on 1000 samples taken after training in Table \ref{table:inference-r-and-sim}.
+We also report the average reward and pairwise similarity for the fragment task based on 1000 samples over 5 seeds taken after training in Table \ref{table:inference-r-and-sim}.
 Again, QGFNs outperform GFNs in reward, while retaining low levels of inter-sample similarity.
-We also note that at inference, we are able to use a different (and better) $p$ value than the one used at training time.
+We again note that at inference, we are able to use a different (and better) $p$ value than the one used at training time.
 We expand on this in \S\ref{sec:analysis}, and show that it is easy to tune $p$ to achieve different reward-diversity trade-offs at inference.
+The exact $p$ values used for Table~\ref{table:inference-r-and-sim} are provided in Appendix \S\ref{sec:experiment_details}.
+Also note that in LSL-GFN $\beta$ is tunable at inference, and in Table \ref{table:inference-r-and-sim} we choose the $\beta$ value such that average similarity is near the 0.65 mode threshold we use (choosing a greedier $\beta$ induces a collapse in diversity).